THE 20th CENTURY (1900 – ) II

 Fig. 24 LOUIS ARMSTRONG and HIS “HOT FIVE”.
 After playing as “side man” in other orchestras, he recorded (1925 – 1926) some epoch changing records in his own name with his “HOT FIVE” and “HOT SEVEN”.
 The trombone player was KID ORY.

 Fig. 25 KID ORY (1886-1973, American trombonist and composer who was perhaps the inventor of the role for the trombone in classic three-part contrapuntal New Orleans jazz improvisation.
-His is remembered as “tailgate” trombonist, one whose style of playing fills in, or supports, other band instruments.
-By 1911 he was leading one of the best-known bands in New Orleans.
+When the New Orleans bands was playing in a wagon around the streets, the trombonist, in order to have enough room to maneuver his slide, would sit at the back of the wagon, giving the name “tailgate trombone” to this style, simple bass lines with a lot of glissandos.
+By 1911 Ory was leading one of the best-known bands in New Orleans.
 Among its members at various times were Sidney Bechet, King Oliver and Louis Armstrong.

 Fig. 25 LOUIS ARMSTRONG AND HIS ALL STARS.
 After his performances as a soloist with various big orchestras, Armstrong renewed the New Orleans Jazz with his “All Stars” (1947).
 The trombone player was Jack Teagarden who gave the trombone a new standard role in the jazz, he played brilliant and with eminent skill, technical as well as musical.